- Program Coordinator: Hassan Peyravi | email@example.com | 330-672-9047

 Students enroll in CS 69098 under the direction of a graduate faculty member and develop a master’s project.
 A master’s project committee must be formed that includes the advisor and at least two other graduate faculty members.
 The committee and project topic must be approved by the graduate coordinator.
 The student must present and defend the project before the committee.

 Maximum 12 credit hours of courses at the 50000 level may be applied toward the degree.
-Courses outside computer science must be approved by the student's advisor and graduate coordinator.
+Maximum 6 credit hours of 60000 level project-related course work outside computer science -that are approved by the student's advisor and may count towards the degree.